oneapi-src/oneapi-ci/README.rst

 ===============  ===========================================
 Compilers        icc, ifort, dpcpp
 OS platforms     Linux, Windows, MacOS
-Install methods  Intel\ |r| installer, apt, docker container, CI cache
+Install methods  Intel\ |r| installer, apt, dnf, docker container, CI cache
 ===============  ===========================================

 The config files show examples of all supported configurations.
 Delete the ones you do not want.

+For a complete list of components available for installation, see |ListComponentsStatus|.

 Status
 ======